 Who can provide official CEUs?

 Universities and organizations may award official CEU credits as long as they meet standards set for their particular industry.
 Following these standards allows an organization to become accredited.
 Make sure the program you are interested in is properly accredited to offer official CEUs and beware of fake certificates.
 Many continuing education programs offered online will use the term CEU but will not be an accredited organization/program.
 Some of these non-accredited programs will not be accepted as valid continuing education credit in certain organizations and for many licenses/certification.

 ACRP offers a comprehensive list of acceptable providers of accredited continuing education credits in order to maintain their certification.
 This list is an excellent source for credible, high-quality education in the clinical research industry, and includes all state and national nursing associations, industry associations such as SoCRA, SCDM and ACRP themselves, and more.
 ACRP, and other certification bodies, also typically point out what doesn’t qualify for CEU credits.
 These lists can be equally important to review prior to registering for continuing education courses.

 Official, accredited CEUs are an important part of supporting a clinical research career.
 Online and in-person trainings to help you complete your education requirements are offered by a wide array of accredited organizations.
 Forte’s bi-annual customer conference, Onsemble, offers several CEUs for clinical research professionals.

 To learn more about Forte’s customer community and the technology solutions we provide, reach out to us today.

-You can also explore valuable articles, eBooks, infographics and educational webinars (which may qualify for internal continuing education requirements) by visiting the educational clinical research resources section of our website.
+Explore valuable articles, eBooks, infographics and educational webinars (which may qualify for internal continuing education requirements) by visiting the educational clinical research resources section of our website.